0-9,

 freight stock

-Rolling stock dedicated to
+Rolling stock dedicated to the conveyance of merchandise.

 Warrant: Phil Atkins, National Railway Museum